yuhun-Jun/fast24_ae/README.md

 **Note:** NVMeVirt functions in DRAM and is performance-sensitive.
 For optimal performance, a setup with at least 128 GB of free space in a single NUMA node is recommended.
 Since NVMeVirt necessitates a modified kernel, ensure to follow this guide in the order presented.

-A storage device is required for storing external journals.
-This should be configured in `commonvariable.sh` in [Section 5](#5-conducting-evaluation).
+A storage device is required to use the external journal during experiments.
+The path of the storage must be entered by modifying `commonvariable.sh`.
+Detailed information about this can be found in [Section 5](#5-conducting-evaluation).

 This guide is based on a clean installation of Ubuntu 20.04 server.

 ## 2. Getting Started Instructions

-To download this project.
-The example has been done by executing from the root directory `/`.
+We assume that "/" is the working directory.
 ```bash
 cd /
 git clone https://github.com/yuhun-Jun/fast24_ae.git